 Address: Stanley Park, Vancouver, BC V6G 3E2

 Built in 1914 to prevent further shipwrecks on Stanley Park’s dangerous shores, the red and white lighthouse has become a popular spot for photographers.
-It is situated on the park’s easternmost peninsula and offers beautiful views over the skyscrapers in Downtown, Lions Gate Bridge and North Vancouver.
 You can see the lighthouse from various points along the Seawall but my favourite spot is half way between the lighthouse and Lions Gate Bridge where you can see the lighthouse against the stunning mountain backdrop.

 Address: Stanley Park, Vancouver, BC V6G 3E2

-Situated at the northern tip of Stanley Park, Prospect Point has the best view of Lions Gate Bridge and is the spot where most of the shots you see on Instagram are taken from.
+Situated at the northern tip of Stanley Park, Prospect Point has the best view of Lions Gate Bridge.
 With a beautiful mountain backdrop, you can get amazing shots at any time of the day; however, the best time to go is when the light is fading so you can get long exposure shots with light trails from the cars.

 Address: 5601 Stanley Park Drive, Vancouver, BC V6G 3E2

-Lions Gate Bridge itself is very photogenic but it’s also one of the best places in Vancouver to watch the sunrise.
-If you walk half way along the bridge you’ll have a wonderful view of Vancouver’s skyscrapers peeking out over the treetops of Stanley Park.
+Lions Gate Bridge is very photogenic and it’s also one of the best places in Vancouver to watch the sunrise.
+Walk half way along the bridge you’ll have a wonderful view of Vancouver’s skyscrapers peeking out over the treetops of Stanley Park.
 If the conditions are right, you can get some stunning shots of the sea fog rolling in.

 Address: Lions Gate Bridge Road, Vancouver, BC